 Why is my humidifier leaking and how do I fix it?

-Ahh, why is my humidifier leaking??
-Don’t worry, we are here to help.
+Your humidifier is leaking – don’t worry, we are here to help.
 Leaking is unfortunately a common problem that can happen in humidifiers, more typical in those that have not been properly maintained throughout the years.
 The following information applies to bypass and fan powered humidifiers, Aprilaire 400, 400A, 445, 445A, and 448 is not applicable to this article because it is drain-less and uses a pump or water reservoir system.